Charles Wagner: Biography

 With his young wife, he began Paris life in a very modest way, living in a three-room apartment in a poor street near the Place de la Bastille, working hard at the University throughout the week, and occasionally preaching on Sundays as a guest preacher.
 He soon found all orthodox pulpits closed to him, however.
 In response, under the auspices of the French Protestant Church, he opened a Sunday school in his Bastille neighborhood.
 This was the germ of his first church and later of his new church Temple protestant du Foyer de l'Âme ('Protestant Temple of the Portal of the Soul').
-The church cost the equivalent of ca. $60, 000 of which a little less than one quarter was contributed by Americans.
+The church cost the equivalent of ca. $60,000 of which a little less than one quarter was contributed by Americans.

 His philosophy was one of Christian love without dogma, espousing a simple life and love of nature.

 The publication of his book Jeunesse ('Youth') in 1891 marked him as a leader in the ethical movement in France and his influence continually increased.
 Besides serving as pastor to a large congregation, he took an active part in many philanthropic and charitable undertakings, and in this work came into cordial relations with men of all shades of religious belief.
 Of his publications, The Simple Life attracted particular interest in the United States and was widely commended by religious and ethical leaders.

-In 1895, Wagner and Paul Desjardins founded L'Union par l'action morale ('Union for moral action'), an organization in which he sought to bring together in practical work devoted men among Agnostics, Roman Catholics, Protestants and Jews.
+In 1895, Wagner and Paul Desjardins founded L'Union pour l'action morale ('Union for moral action'), an organization in which he sought to bring together in practical work devoted men among Agnostics, Roman Catholics, Protestants and Jews.

 He was on the committee of the first Université populaire, known as Coopération des Idées, founded by Georges Deherme the purpose of which was to provide evening classes to educate the working man.

 In the fall of 1904, Wagner visited the United States.
 He was invited to preach at the White House by Theodore Roosevelt on whom The Simple Life had made a lasting impression.

 Wagner made numerous addresses and gained material for his book My Impressions of America (1906).